bkapsalis/Advanced_Lane_Line_Detection/README.md

 * Output visual display of the lane boundaries and numerical estimation of lane curvature and vehicle position.

 ---
-Link to final video with lane marked: https://youtu.be/BbSBmZg715k
+Link to OUTPUT VIDEO with lane marked: https://youtu.be/BbSBmZg715k

 Examples are give throughout report.